 Sharing has proved popular.
 By the end of 2015 car-sharing companies had about 400,000 members, and some 850,000 car shares had taken place.
 Modu-Parking had shared 2,000 parking spots in seven districts in its parking-lot-sharing scheme, and Kiple, a company that shares children’s clothes, had shared about 8 million items of clothing.

 As a result, Seoul has received international recognition, including the Metropolis Award, and more than 100 cities from all over the world have sent delegations to South Korea to learn about Seoul’s sharing policy.
-SMG estimates that Seoul residents have saved 12 billion won ($10.4 million) annually, that 1,280 jobs have been created and that CO2 emissions have been reduced by more than 30,000 tons.
+SMG estimates that Seoul residents have saved 12 billion won (9.7 million euros) annually, that 1,280 jobs have been created and that CO2 emissions have been reduced by 30,000 tonnes.

 A driving force in these efforts is Park Won-Soon, who has been mayor of Seoul since 2011.
 With his background as a human rights activist, Park has also integrated social issues into the project.
-For these efforts, Park was honored with the 2016 Gothenburg Award, an international prize that recognizes and supports work toward sustainable development.
+For these efforts, Park was honoured with the 2016 Gothenburg Award, an international prize that recognizes and supports work towards sustainable development.